heitorPB/heitorPB.github.io/projects.md

 <br>

-Some of them might be usefull or interesting or just awesome :P
+Some of them might be useful or interesting or just awesome :P

 <br>